d-koren/d-koren/README.md

 - SWE at Avanade currently working with technologies like Python, AWS, and Databricks.
-- In my spare time, I like to learn other technologies, like React and Node.js.
 - Focused on low-level programming in college, dealing with embedded systems and the like.
+- In my spare time, I like to learn about other topics, like JS frameworks or system design concepts.
 - Check out my [Website](https://davidkorenblyum.github.io/Portfolio/).

 <!---